n106ky/SLG-OPS102/Week 11 - Bash Scripting - ii/w11_ATM_Loop.md

                         echo -e "\nThank you for using our service.
 Goodbye!\n" fi
         fi
-        read -p "Do you wish to use another service (Y/N): " CONT

         # Q1.
 READ USER INPUT IF THEY WANTS TO CONTINUE THE SERVICE (CONT)

         # Q5.
 VALIDATE USER INPUT "CONT", IT ACCEPTS ONLY (Y / y / N / n)
 ```